thomas-lehericy/Hanabi-discard/Strategies.md

 a- Alice gives a play-hint in slot x.
 Bob and Cathy both have a playable card in slot x.
 - At Bob’s turn, Bob does not play his slot x card.
 - Cathy deduces that Bob sees another playable card in slot x.
 Since no other player except Bob has a playable card in slot x, she knows she is the one with it.
 - She now has a card to play.
-But instead, she **lets the hint tick**, so that Bob is informed that he, too, has a playable card in slot x.
+But instead, she **lets the hint tick by not playing her slot x card**, so that Bob is informed that he, too, has a playable card in slot x.
 - During the next turn, both Bob and Cathy will play their slot x card.

 b- This can be used to inform Alice that she has a playable card in slot x.